Northeus/coge/archive/article.md

 ## Introduction
 **Functional coverage is importan matric -> used to tell when verification is done if specification is done properly.**
+Code coverage is not enough - it does not directly check code functionality, might not find all bugs (Coverage cookbook).
 Tells when the functionality described in specification is implemented and tested (Coverage cookbook).
 Functional coverage model needs intentification of functionality and (Coverage cookbook).
 Manual implementation can cause some holes made by humans (Coverage cookbook).